-- 1) All figures will be printed in color. - 2) We prefer figures that can be edited in Adobe Illustrator and saved either in native (i.e., Illustrator), eps, or tiff formats. - Know and utilize the size and shape of the page (18 x 24 cm).
-Figures should fit within one column (9 cm width) or full-page width (two columns, 18 cm width). - We strongly recommend the following naming convention: Figure#\columnwidth.
-For example, "Figure1 2column.jpeg" or "Figure5 1column.tiff". - 5) Photographs can also be in color.
-When saving the file, the image must be at least 300 dpi for a single column or full-page layout.
-If this not possible, please contact the editorial team for possible solutions.
-Please save the file as CMYK (color space) and either as a jpeg or tiff. - 6) Choose type sizes so that the smallest type will be at least 1 mm high (equivalent to 8-point font) when figures are reduced to fit on the printed page.
+- 1) All figures and photographs will be printed in color. - 2) We prefer figures that can be edited in Adobe Illustrator and saved either in native (i.e., Illustrator), eps, or tiff formats. - 3) Know and utilize the size and shape of the page (18.5 x 24 cm).
+Figures should fit within one column (9 cm width) or fullpage width (two columns, 18.5 cm width). - 4) We require the following naming convention: Figure#\columnwidth.
+For example, "Figure1\2column.jpeg" or "Figure5\1column.tiff". - 5) All images will be published as initially submitted to contractors.
+Authors are responsible for ensuring all figures and images have (1) a resolution of at least 300 dpi when scaled at the intended size (1 or 2 columns) and (2) are using CMYK colorspace before they are submitted to the publishing team. - 6) Choose type sizes so that the smallest type will be at least 1 mm high (equivalent to 8-point font) when figures are reduced to fit on the printed page.
 Use only fonts Arial, Arial Narrow, or Times New Roman in figures.
 No borders are needed on simple figures, but they may help on maps or busy figures. - 7) Formation contacts, names, and symbols should be labeled directly on the digital image.
 Please test the figures at their final size prior to submitting the paper.
-Choose the color (black or white) and the location of lettering to maximize contrast. - 8) Crop photographs to the essence of the image by trimming margins and excess sky from photos. - Authors are responsible for ensuring all figures and/or photographs are properly credited and adhere to copyright use laws.
+Choose the color (black or white) and the location of lettering to maximize contrast. - 8) Crop photographs to the essence of the image by trimming margins and excess sky from photos. - 9) Authors are responsible for ensuring all figures and/or photographs are properly credited and adhere to copyright use laws.

 Illustrations and photographs must be submitted electronically.
-Contact editors to find out the preferred method.
+Contact editors with questions regarding figure formatting.